 When considering any stock for your portfolio, don't be swayed by just the positives.
 Examine its pros and cons, and decide whether its possible upside outweighs its risks.
-Let's look at Elan
+Let's look at Elan (NYSE: ELN) today and see why you might want to buy, sell, or hold it.

 Founded in 1969 and based in Ireland, Elan is a biotech company focusing on neuroscience and primarily targeting Alzheimer's disease, Parkinson's disease, and multiple sclerosis.